| Marketing Strategy 7 Min Read

 This means writing content that’s relevant to the area around your NAP.

-For example, writing content about community events, things to do in the neighbourhood, and nearby restaurants and businesses around your NAP area, and ensuring they’re linked correctly, can make a big difference in you telling search engines and users alike that you’re an expert in the area around your NAP.
+For example, writing content about community events, things to do in the neighborhood, and nearby restaurants and businesses around your NAP area, and ensuring they’re linked correctly, can make a big difference in you telling search engines and users alike that you’re an expert in the area around your NAP.

 3. Make Your Address Information Obvious

-It’s important to ensure that your website is completely up to date with your NAP information, and that shows it in a couple different places:
+It’s important to ensure that your website is completely up to date with your NAP information, and that shows it in a couple of different places:

 1. On your contact page: You should have a main contact page that has all of your NAP information and an embedded Google map location.